axiezai/pipetography/README.md

      - `export SINGULARITY_CACHEDIR={YOUR DESTINATION DIR}`
      - `export SINGULARITY_PULLFOLDER={YOUR DESTINATION DIR}`

- - Build the singularity image with the `singularity.def` file provided in Github, you will need to have sudo permissions to perform singularity build.
+ - Build the singularity image with the `singularity.def` file provided in Github, you will need to have `sudo` permissions to perform singularity build.
 If you run into memory problems, consider building as a sandbox at first with the `-s` flag.
      - `sudo singularity build {image_file_name}.sif singularity.def`

  - OR pull the built singularity image from cloud library:
     - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.5`

  - To run interactively or as a job execution, you will need a few flags:
-     - `-e` for a clean environnment
+     - `-e -c` flags for a clean environnment upon container start
-     - `-B` to bind your freesurfer license file to the image, as well as data/code directories.
+     - `-B` to bind your data & code directories.
-     - `singularity shell -e -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif}`
+     - Example: `singularity shell -e -c -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif}`

 #### Creating your own environment and install `pipetography` as a Python module: